- Peruvian culture is a mix of Spanish, Indigenous and African influences.

-Peru has a rich history of arts and literature and continues to celebrate and preserve these two pieces of its culture with museums located throughout the country.
+Peru has a rich history of arts and literature and continues to celebrate and preserve these two parts of its culture with museums located throughout the country.

-Peruvian literatures has its roots in the storytelling traditions of the pre-Inca indigenous peoples.
-During the Inca era, literature was spread with the help of the quipu, a series of knotted strings used to record information.
-According to some historians it was also used to share stories.
-Modern literature began to form during the colonial era and has played an important role in the society through the neo-classical, modern, and contemporary eras.
-Some of the most well-known authors from Peru include: Jose Carlos Mariátegui, Mario Vargas Llosa, and César Vallejo.
+Peruvian literature has its roots in the storytelling traditions of the pre-Inca Indigenous peoples.
+During the Incan era, stories were retained with the help of the quipu, a series of knotted strings used to record information.
+Modern literature began to form during the colonial era and has played an important role in society through the neo-classical, modern, and contemporary eras.
+Some of the most well-known authors from Peru include Jose Carlos Mariátegui, Mario Vargas Llosa, and César Vallejo.

 Artwork in Peru has a similar timeline to the literature.
 Ancient Peruvian peoples left behind important traces of stone sculptures, ceramics, and textiles.
 In 1919, the Fine Arts School in Lima was founded, having a significant influence over the painting styles of that time.
 Today, Chulucanas pottery, characterized by its black and white geometric designs, continues to be produced in the northern region of the country and is exported internationally.

-The most popular sport in Peru is soccer, also known as football.
+The most popular sport in Peru is football (known in the US and Canada as soccer).
 This country has both men’s and women’s national soccer teams.
-The most well known teams here are: Alianza, Sporting Cristal, and Universitario.
-The biggest achievements of the national footballs teams include 2 Copa America wins in 1939 and 1975.
+The most well known teams here are Alianza, Sporting Cristal, and Universitario.
+The biggest achievements of the national footballs teams include two Copa America wins in 1939 and 1975.
 Additionally, Peruvian teams have competed in the FIFA World Cup in 1930, 1970, 1978, and 1982.
 Some of the most famous players from this country are: Teófilo Cubillas, César Cueto, Nolberto Solano, and Claudio Pizarro.

 The culture here is relatively conservative and patriarchal.
-In the majority of households, men typically work to support the family while women stay home to tend to domestic responsibilities, although many women do participate in the labor force, particularly in Lima.
+In most households, men typically work to support the family while women stay home to tend to domestic responsibilities, although in recent years women do participate in the labor force, particularly in Lima.

 Other social customs involve how people interact with each other.
 Upon greeting a new acquaintance or colleague, most individuals hug and kiss on the left cheek.
 Some people, particularly in a professional setting, will simply shake hands.
 When arriving for a social function, the norm is that Peruvians show up anywhere from a half hour to an hour late.
 This is a common practice and locally referred to as operating on Peruvian time.